finger-typing/fingertyping/README.md

-# FingerTyping
+# Finger Typing

 ![FingerTyping Logo](/public/logo.png)

-FingerTyping is a web application designed to help users improve their typing speed and accuracy.
+Finger Typing is a  application designed as user-friendly, to help users improve their typing speed and accuracy.
 It offers a variety of features to make learning and practicing typing fun and engaging.
-Built with Next.js, FingerTyping is fully open-source and secure.
+Built with Next.js and TypeScript.
+Finger Typing is fully open-source and secure.

 ## Contributing